top of page

 3. Cape Hauy - 9km

-As you can see above Cape Hauy and Pillar start in the same location in Fortescue Bay Campground.
-Cape Raoul is around a 45 minute drive from Fortescue .
+As you can see on the map above, Cape Hauy and Pillar start in the same location in Fortescue Bay Campground.
+Cape Raoul is around a 45 minute drive from Fortescue.

 Weather - This part of Tasmania has its own eco system and receives 3 times the rain that Hobart does.
 There's really no telling what the weather will do, so be prepared for rain and wind at all times, and if you get blue skies it's a bonus.